biomed-AI/DeepECG/README.md

 ## Installation

-To reproduce **SANGO**, we suggest first create a conda environment by:
+To reproduce **DeepECG**, we suggest first create a conda environment by:

 ~~~shell
 conda create -n DeepECG python=3.8